tianyue58/tp/docs/UserGuide.md

 - `COMPLETION_STATUS`  set as `Uncompleted`
 - `COMPANY_DECISION` (i.e., application status) set as `Pending`

-Additionally, `APPLICATION_REQUIREMENTS` is an optional field that can either be specified or not.
+Additionally, `APPLICATION_REQUIREMENTS`, and `INTERVIEW_DATE_AND_TIME` are optional fields that can either be specified or not.
-If not specified at this stage, it can still be added and edited later by the `edit` command.
+If not specified at this stage, it can still be added and edited later using the `edit` command.

+:bulb: **Note:**

+The `INTERVIEW_DATE_AND_TIME` and `APPLICATION_DEADLINE` fields follow a fixed input format as follows:
+- The `APPLICATION_DEADLINE` must be entered in the `YYYY-MM-DD` format where `YYYY` represents the four-digit year, `MM` represents the two-digit month, and `DD` represents the two-digit day of the month.
+- The `INTERVIEW_DATE_AND_TIME` must be entered in the `YYYY-MM-DD HHmm` format, where the date and time are separated by a space.
+For the date, `YYYY` represents the four-digit year, `MM` represents the two-digit month, and `dd` represents the two-digit day of the month.
+The time is represented in a 24-hour system. `HH` represents the hours and `mm` represents the minutes.

 Format:
-`add c/COMPANY_NAME p/APPLIED_POSITION d/APPLICATION_DEADLINE [r/REQUIREMENTS]…​`
+`add c/COMPANY_NAME p/APPLIED_POSITION d/APPLICATION_DEADLINE [r/REQUIREMENTS]…​ [i/INTERVIEW_DATE_AND_TIME]…​`

 Examples:
 - `add c/Shopee p/software engineer d/2021-12-12`
 - `add c/Shopee p/software engineer d/2021-12-12 r/resume`
+- `add c/Shopee p/software engineer d/2021-12-12 i/2021-12-18 1030`
+- `add c/Shopee p/software engineer d/2021-12-12 r/resume i/2021-12-18 1030`

+:bulb: **Note:**

+The option to provide more than one `INTERVIEW_DATE_AND_TIME` has been provided because, for internship applications, companies usually have multiple rounds of interviews.
+So the user can enter the date and time for all the interview rounds.

 #### Editing the details of an existing entry : `edit`